About Fujifilm Dimatix, Inc.

-Fujifilm still has film in its name, but FUJI DOCS or FUJI HEALTH might be more apt.
-Fujifilm's main businesses, about 85% of revenue together, are document operations and healthcare and materials.
+Fujifilm's main businesses, over 85% of revenue together, are document operations and healthcare and materials.
 The document business sells printers and office products, and provides manage prints services.
-The Healthcare & Material Solutions business’s products include diagnostic instruments such as X-ray and ultrasound machines, as well as pharmaceuticals.
+The Healthcare & Material Solutions business's products include diagnostic instruments such as X-ray and ultrasound machines, as well as pharmaceuticals.
 The company's imaging unit, which makes photographic films and papers, digital cameras, and photofinishing equipment, is its smallest.
-Customers overseas account for about 60% sales.
-Founded in 1934, the company’s first product was film for motion pictures.
+Customers overseas account for over 55% sales.
+Founded in 1934, the company's first product was film for motion pictures.

 Fujifilm's document solutions business generates about 45% of revenue.
 Besides printers and office equipment, the segment has a commercial printer business that provides high-speed digital printing systems and printing workflow tools.

 The Healthcare & Materials segment, about 45% of revenue, has businesses in medical systems, pharmaceuticals, bio CDMO, regenerative medicine, and life sciences, as well as display materials, industrial products, electronic materials, and fine chemicals.

 The Imaging Solutions business, about 15% of revenue, makes photographic equipment as the Instax instant camera, digital cameras, and optical devices such as lenses.